Skip to main content

 Documents

 Fireproof uses JSON documents to store data.
-Documents are stored in a single collection, and each document has a unique ID.
+Documents are stored in a single ledger, and each document has a unique ID.
 Documents can be read, written, and deleted.
-Validation functions can prevent unwanted changes from being written to the database.
+Validation functions can prevent unwanted changes from being written to the ledger.

 Document read and write